nksz6/nksz6/README.md

 I'm Nick Kelley, a seinior in the Computer Science program at Metropolitan State University.

-I really enjoy programming, aside from learning new skills over the summer I completed my first internship!
+I really enjoy programming, and aside from learning new skills over the summer I completed my first internship!

-Am currently developing a [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator) which aims to help automate the bidding process for landscaping.
+I am currently developing a [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator) which aims to help automate the bidding process for landscaping.

-It's fully functional right now and I have a link to the live demo on the repo, but I am continuing to work on improvements.
+It is fully functional right now and you should check out the [live demo!](https://nikelley.com)

 My next project is a Angular + .NET API, deploying to Azure.